samueltuoyo15/Ticketing-Email-Threading-System/README.md

-# Ticketing-Email-Threading-System
+# Ticket support Email Threading

-SQLite → stores tickets + messages  Redis Streams → background job queue  Worker services → process and send emails  Email SMTP library → send emails  Email threading → manage “reply to this ticket ID”  Webhook listener → receive replies and attach to ticket
+The Email Threading System uses SQLite as the primary datastore for tickets and their associated messages.
+Redis Streams serves as the background job queue for asynchronous processing.
+Dedicated worker services consume queued jobs, generate outbound email content, and dispatch messages through an SMTP email library.
+The system implements email threading by embedding unique ticket identifiers that allow incoming replies to be mapped to the correct ticket.
+A webhook listener receives inbound email events, extracts the ticket reference, and appends the reply message to the appropriate ticket record in SQLite.